-Because many employed workers in the Film, Production & TV Broadcasting industry have often short-term engagements with differing employers, the normal operation of PAYE is regarded impractical and could lead to excessive deductions of tax.
+Because many employed workers in the Film, Production & TV Broadcasting industry have often short-term engagements with differing employers, the normal operation of PAYE is regarded as impractical and could lead to excessive deductions of tax.

 The seven-day rule means that you don’t need to make income tax deductions through PAYE to workers who work for less than one week; that is for six consecutive days or less.